Accessible Adventures: North Carolina Fun for Travelers of All Abilities

 WilmingtonSee on mapSee on map

 Wheelchair rentals are available at Airlie Gardens, as are free trams that take visitors around the property.
-(Call ahead for the tram schedule.)
+(Call ahead for the tram schedule, but please note the tram is not wheelchair accessible.)
 Afterward, stroll the Wilmington Riverwalk – the wide, wooden boardwalk makes wheelchair navigation easy, and it connects visitors to some of the city’s best shopping and dining.

 14 Cradle of Forestry in America